The Church and the Distribution of Wealth

 The problem today is that churches pattern themselves after the world as businesses operating on a corporate level.
 They have absorbed the mentality of the world, which is survival of the fittest, the bootstrap mentality - where people are responsible for their own financial success - and the “I got minds now you get yours,” mindset.
 But neither of these worldly theories are what the early church operated from.
 As the scripture reads, none of them lacked and distribution of wealth was partitioned to all and not just to those who were considered socially or credit worthy.

 The apostles appointed men to look after the widows and families when the church membership began to grow.
 “Wherefore, brethren, look ye out among you seven men of honest report, full of the Holy Ghost and wisdom, whom we may appoint over this business.”
 Acts 6:1-5.
-The apostles needed to focus on the word so these chosen men were considered the first Deacons for the church.
+The apostles needed to focus on the word so these chosen men were considered the first Elders for the church.

 Today, no young mother should go without diapers for their baby; no family should not go without lights or water, heat or air in their home.
 All the members should have a reliable means of transportation to and from work, school and church, and no man should be without a job either at the church being paid, or in the world.
 No child should be without clean clothes, school lunch or proper healthcare, and no members should ever be homeless or hungry.